-Not only does the market favor buyers with sales prices well below listing prices, the diversified economy also helps make the rental market strong in Cleveland.
+The diversified economy helps keep the rental market strong in Cleveland.
 For a city that once relied on the manufacturing industry for growth, Cleveland has done a remarkable job of transforming its economy into a well-balanced blend of service, high tech, blue and white collar employment.

 Located along the southern shore of Lake Erie, Cleveland is just across from the Canadian border.
 The metro area is home to the Rock and Roll Hall of Fame, one of the world’s finest orchestras, and major professional baseball, football, and basketball teams.

-Here’s why Cleveland could be one of the best places to invest in rental property in 2020.
+Here’s why Cleveland could be a great place to invest in rental property in 2022.

 Key Population Stats:

-- Cleveland has a city population of nearly 400,000 and a metropolitan population of more than 2 million, ranking Greater Cleveland as the 33rd-largest metro area in the U.S.
+- Cleveland has a city population of nearly 373,000 and a metropolitan population of more than 2 million, ranking Greater Cleveland as the 34th-largest metro area in the U.S.

 The renewed focus on space exploration is good news for the fuel cell industry and the NASA Glenn Research Center in Cleveland.
 Companies with corporate headquarters in Cleveland include Applied Industrial Technologies, Cliffs Natural Resources, and Sherwin-Williams Company.
 The Federal Reserve Bank of Cleveland, one of only 12 Reserve Banks in the U.S., is in downtown Cleveland.